cisco/lal-build-manager/SPEC.md

 Many `component` or `component=version` arguments can be used in one invocation.

 #### lal fetch
- - *lal fetch [--dev]*: fetches versions corresponding to the manifest from the registry and puts them into `INPUT`.
-The optional `--dev` flag will also cause `devDependencies` to be fetched.
+ - *lal fetch [--core]*: fetches all versions corresponding to the manifest from the registry and puts them into `INPUT`.
+The optional `--core` flag will disregard any `devDependencies`.

 ### Uncommon/Advanced/Internal Command Specification
 #### lal shell